Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

-Dino's cases have involved issues including anticipation, obviousness, utility, the duty of good faith, infringement, the doctrine of functionality in trade-mark law, survey evidence, and copyright.
+Dino's cases have involved all the main patent issues, including claim construction and infringement, anticipation, obviousness, utility, and the duty of good faith, and trademark issues such as confusion, the doctrine of functionality in trade-mark law, and survey evidence.

-Dino is co-author of two of the main patent textbooks in Canada.
-He is also a frequent author and speaker in Intellectual Property law, and is involved with the Intellectual Property Institute of Canada.
+Dino is co-author of two of the main patent textbooks in Canada, and of an annual consolidation of Canada’s patent laws and regulations.
+He is also a frequent author and speaker in Intellectual Property law, and is involved with the Intellectual Property Institute of Canada, sitting on several committees and presenting at various conferences and seminars.
+For many years Dino served as a tutor for the annual patent agent exams.

 |Education|| Osgoode Hall Law School (LL.B, 1989)